Proto-Indo-European nominals: "Late PIE"

 In some cases, ablaut would be expected based on the form (given numerous other examples of ablauting nouns of the same form), but a single ablaut variant is found throughout the paradigm.
-In such cases, it is often assumed that the noun had showed ablaut in early PIE but was generalized to a single form by late PIE or shortly afterwards.
+In such cases, it is often assumed that the noun had shown ablaut in early PIE, but was generalized to a single form by late PIE or shortly afterwards.